[This article was first published in 2018]

 If you only drink at social occasions but you drink until you’re blackout drunk each time, are you an alcoholic?
 What about if you drink five or six nights a week, but just a glass or two of wine per evening?

-According to Dr Iqbal Mohiuddi, one of the consultant psychiatrists at 25 Harley Street Day Clinic, numbers are on the rise.
+According to Dr Iqbal Mohiuddi, one of the consultant psychiatrists at 25 Harley Street Day Clinic, the number of functioning alcoholics is on the rise.

 C – Cutting down - have you ever thought you should probably drink less?

 A – Annoyance - do you ever get annoyed by people nagging you about your drinking?